How To Make AI Chatbot In Python Using NLP (NLTK) In 2023

 - Increase productivity by providing quick data collection and better lead generation

-- It difficult to train as it requires high computational power for example GPU, and RAM
+- It is difficult to train as it requires high computational power for example GPU, and RAM

-- The cost of installation is high as compared to rule-based chatbots
+- The cost of installation is high compared to rule-based chatbots

-According to an article published in TheMagazine.ca, top industries using chatbots are as follows-
+According to an article published in TheMagazine.ca, the top industries using chatbots are as follows-

 - Financial Advice

-Building a Semi-Rule Based AI Chatbot in Python
+Building a Semi-Rule Based AI Chatbot in Python: Simple Chatbot Code In Python

 The first and foremost thing before starting to build a chatbot is to understand the architecture.
 For example, how chatbots communicate with the users and model to provide an optimized output.